Interior Designer Elkhart Goshen Indiana

 Then he took me down a long 'peachy' hued hall and showed me three equally ugly rooms that nobody wanted to spend any time in - -EVER -- imagine that!
 (I so wanted to title this post, "Ugly Room Makeovers" but my google analytics genie predicted that no one would ever find it -- EVER.

 He said he wanted to transform that unused space into one big break room for his employees.
-And he wanted this space to communicate warmth and welcome and be nicer than what his employees had in their homes - to encourage collaboration, teamwork and creativity.
+And he wanted this space to communicate warmth and welcome and be nicer than what his employees had in their homes - to encourage collaboration, teamwork and creativity (aka: to bring people together)!

 This CEO really got good design!

-He purchased a fixed rate Design Development package for renovations that included all the visuals he needed to communicate his vision and feel confident about his layout, color, fixture and finish selections.
+He purchased a Design only package for renovations that included all the visuals he needed to communicate his vision and feel confident about his layout, color, fixture and finish selections.
 He knew that the better he could communicate his vision to his contractor, the more likely he was to achieve it.

 The color palette was inspired by the company's own brand colors.